background hero

 Rear-End Accidents

-They are typically less intense compared to other collisions.
-It mostly happens when a driver is navigating through heavy or congested traffic.
+Widely considered as one of the most common types of car accident cases, rear-end accidents transpire when one driver crashes into the back of another vehicle.
+They are typically less intense compared to other collisions as it mostly happens when a driver is navigating through heavy or congested traffic.

 Single-Vehicle Accidents